yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/hosting/iclrmetahost-requestruntimeloadednotification-method.md

                      CallbackThreadUnsetFnPtr pfnCallbackThreadUnset);
 ```

- Geri arama işlev prototipleri aşağıdaki gibidir:
+ Geri çağırma işlevi prototipleri aşağıdaki gibidir:

 - `pfnCallbackThreadSet`: